thakursaurabh55522/getground/README.md

 ## Devops-techtask On Google kubernetes engine GKE

-#### We can also deploy this applications using GKE, Where The implementation will remain same
+#### We can also deploy this applications using GKE, Where we will setup a google kubernetes cluster and the implementation will remain almost same as above.

 ## Architecture:
 The proposed architecture will consists of the following components: